memob0x/scroll-padlock/README.md

 ## Usage

-If you're using Node, you can install the library with npm:
+It can be installed via npm:

 ```shell
 npm install scroll-padlock